HS101 Bluetooth

 Built

 Full schematic of HS101 Bluetooth PRO is available on EasyEDA.
-Following is the connection for the HC-05 or HC-06 Bluetooth module.
+Following is the connection for the HC-06 Bluetooth module (for the HC-05 Module connect to B15 instead of A8).

 Prepare the STM32F103 Blue Pill